 This solution enables a subscriber/consumer (who can be the coordinator FL server or API invoker entity) for subscribing for AI/ML model related events and getting notified on changes on the availability of the FL members which are to be used for ML model training.

-This solution consists of the following procedures 1) the subscription for the FL related events in 8.16.1.1 and 2) the event notification procedure in 8.16.1.2.
-Also, 8.16.1.3 describes a list of the events.
+This solution consists of the following procedures 1) the subscription for the FL related events in clause 8.16.1.1 and 2) the event notification procedure in clause 8.16.1.2.
+Also, clause 8.16.1.3 describes a list of the events.

 This solution enables a FL member registry (e.g., A-ADRF) to support the subscription for events related to FL members by a subscriber and its notification in case of changes.
 This solution assumes that such FL members have previously registered to this registry their availability and capabilities.